 (h) Artificial knuckles made from metal, plastic, or other similar hard material;

+If you are under the age of 21, you may carry any “ordinary” hunting or pocket knife.
 The gray area here is the question of what knives do or do not fall into the category of ordinary hunting and pocket knives.
-Here is what case precedence says.

 Don’t Threaten Even with Fake Weapons!

 The case of Kennedy v.
 Commonwealth in 1976 found that anything can be considered a deadly weapon if the person using it convinces the victim that the weapon is life-threatening.
 Therefore, threatening someone’s life with a trainer knife (a trainer is a knife that has no blade) is illegal if the person who you threatened actually believed that the trainer was deadly.